 What is a let in pickleball?
 If you’re new to the sport, you may have heard this term used during play or while reading up on the rules.
 A let can occur when a serve hits the net but still lands within the proper boundaries of the court.
 The let rule in pickleball has undergone some changes over the years.
-It’s important to understand the current guidelines in order to play the game correctly.

 What is a Let in Pickleball?